Health and Safety Auditing

 What is involved in an audit?

-The Health and Safety Audit Flowchart (.pdf) presents a simplified overview of the process to aid auditor/s and auditee/s.
+The Guide to Health and Safety Auditing (.pdf) and Health and Safety Audit Flowchart (.pdf) present an overview of the process to aid auditor/s and auditee/s.
 Timescales are given as a guide.
 It is recognised that these may need to be adjusted at busy times in the University calendar.

 The auditor/s will co-ordinate the process from start to finish, conduct the audit, produce a report on their findings and track the progress of any action plan arising.